Nursing Home Negligence or Abuse

 Families often have no alternative but to place a loved one who is too old or sick to care for themselves in a nursing home.
-This is often done reluctantly, but we trust that these facilities will provide the care necessary to ensure safety and comfort.
-When this trust is broken, however, due to neglect or, worse, abuse, it can be devastating.
+This is usually done reluctantly, but family members trust that these facilities will provide the care necessary to ensure safety and comfort.
+When this trust is broken, due to neglect or, worse, abuse, it can be devastating.

 Common signs of nursing home neglect or abuse include:

 - Excessive and sudden weight loss or dehydration

 - Untreated bedsores